signal11/m-stack/README.txt

  * Handling and sending standard setup requests
  * Enumeration

+The following device classes are supported:
+ * HID - Human Interface Device

 While having a working USB stack is of great benefit when starting a USB project, know that there is no substitute for actually knowing the details of how USB works.
 The USB specification should be consulted frequently when